 Who can apply to the program?

 - The program is currently limited to students currently enrolled in a graduate program at Stanford.
-We may open up the program to outside participants at a later date.

 How long is the program?